 The carrying value of financial instruments reported in the balance sheet for current assets and current liabilities approximates fair value due to the short maturity of these instruments.
-The Company's term loan A traded at 99.6% and 99.5% of par value as of December 31, 2015 and 2014, respectively.
-The Company's revolving credit facility traded at 99.3% and 99.2% of par value as of December 31, 2015 and 2014, respectively.
+As of December 31, 2016 and 2015, the Company's term loan A traded at approximately 99.6% of par value and the Company's revolving credit facility traded at approximately 99.3% of par value.
 The valuations of the term loan A and credit facility were determined based on Level 2 inputs under the fair value hierarchy, as defined.